Published July 15, 2019 Revised June 30, 2022

 DOC advises that infections can be treated with "good topical ointments and antibiotics", and circumcision should be considered only as a last resort, and should "rarely, if ever, be necessary."
 DOC claims that "the risk of a urinary tract infection (UTI) in a boy that has not been circumcised is no different than in one who has been circumcised, except possibly in the first six months of life.
 Even then, the risk is still quite small at less than 1 in 100 ...
 Treatment with antibiotics, given by mouth, is usually all that is needed for a UTI in an intact boy, the same as it would be for girls (who have a 5 times greater chance of getting a UTI)."

 There are a few reasons why girls may have a higher UTI rate.
 First, the male urinary tract (7.5 in/20 cm) is 5 times longer than the female urinary tract (1.5 in/4 cm.)
 Second, the distance from the anus to the urethra is much shorter in girls.
-And third, the "increased moist tissue and folds of females’ genitals might allow bacteria to colonize the area more easily."
+Finally, the "increased moist tissue and folds of females’ genitals might allow bacteria to colonize the area more easily."
 Unlike circumcision, surgical cutting wouldn't reduce the risk of infection for girls; in fact it might increase the risk.

 A 2000 study reported that the risk of a UTI in the first year of life was ten times greater for uncircumcised boys than for circumcised boys.
 A 2005 meta-analysis also found a 90% decrease in UTI risk for circumcised boys.
 A 2018 study found that circumcision decreased the risk of UTIs by almost 80%.

 The World Health Organization and U.S. Centers for Disease Control have advised that antibiotics should be used sparingly.
 The WHO is concerned that UTIs have become more resistant to antibiotics, which the CDC warned can have harmful side effects.
 By significantly reducing the incidence of UTIs, newborn circumcision reduces the need for antibiotics in the first place.
-DOC's advice that parents can simply rely on antibiotics to treat a persistent infection is naive and harmful.
+DOC's advice that parents can simply rely on antibiotics to treat a persistent infection is naive and potentially harmful.

 On a separate page DOC attempts to refute the evidence that circumcision protects against HIV and AIDS.
 British researcher Stephen Moreton issued a point-by-point rebuttal.
-Moreton stated that DOC "merely repeats tired old arguments that were debumked years previously in the scientific literature - debunkings that DOC, in typical fashion, simply ignores."
+Moreton stated that DOC "merely repeats tired old arguments that were debunked years previously in the scientific literature - debunkings that DOC, in typical fashion, simply ignores."
 I encourage readers to click through and read both the DOC post and Moreton's response.

 Citing O'Hara's 1999 survey of women, DOC said that women with circumcised partners reported a decreased enjoyment of intercourse, decreased sense of intimacy, and a decreased ability to experience orgasm from vaginal intercourse.